syndbg/dj-socbook/ARCHITECTURE.md

 ## **Accounts**

-**Why `Account` and not `AbstractBaseUser`?**
+**Why `Account` and not `AbstractUser`?**

-`AbstractBaseUser` has mandatory fields that will be utilized in the project.
+`AbstractUser` has mandatory fields that will be utilized in the project.
 I want to add a bit more so I would just extend it.
-Re-inventing `AbstractBaseUser` from scratch is a bad practice in this case.
+Re-inventing `AbstractUser` from scratch is a bad practice in this case.

 ## **Activities**